scacela/oci-lakehouse-pipeline/modules/oac/generate-idcs-access-token-for-oac.md

 In other words, copy to your clipboard `<VALUE>` from `{"app_access_token":"<VALUE>"}` from within the `tokens.tok` file.

 4. Paste the contents of your clipboard into a new file on your local machine named `token-value.txt`.
 There should be no quotation marks in the pasted content.
 Ensure that this file will be easy to access for a later step where you will use the contents of this file as an input parameter that is required for OAC deployment.
+\
+\
+You may click [here](https://github.com/scacela/oci-lakehouse-pipeline#oci-lakehouse-pipeline) to return to the deployment instructions page.